-The built-up and unbuilt upon surroundings have different values, such as short-term experiencial value, medium-term practical (functional) value, long-term future value and extremely long-term survival value.
-By definition, this has to do with the value for people, including the value for plants and animals, in sofar as we, as people, recognise value in.201
+The built-up and unbuilt upon surroundings have different values, such as short-term experiencial value, medium-term practical value, long-term future value and extremely long-term survival value.
+By definition, this has to do with the value for people, including the value for plants and animals, in sofar as we, as people, recognise that value.